LBC-LNBio/pyKVFinder/docs/source/_tutorial/index.rst

   The cavity nomenclature is based on the integer label.
 The cavity marked with 2, the first integer corresponding to a cavity, is KAA, the cavity marked with 3 is KAB, the cavity marked with 4 is KAC and so on.

-Afterwards, ``pyKVFinder.plot_frequencies`` takes the dictionary with the frequencies of residues and classes of residues of each detected cavity and a path to a PDF file, and plots the histograms of calculated frequencies for each detected cavity in a PDF file.
+Afterwards, ``pyKVFinder.plot_frequencies`` takes the dictionary with the frequencies of residues and classes of residues of each detected cavity and a path to a PDF file, and plots the bar charts of calculated frequencies for each detected cavity in a PDF file.

 .. code-block:: python

-  >>> fn = 'histograms.pdf'
+  >>> fn = 'barplots.pdf'
   >>> pyKVFinder.plot_frequencies(frequencies, fn=fn)

 .. note::